inventory-utils/inventory-utils/README.md

 * `inventory-where`
 * `inventory-what`

+Modules will be layered, handling what they are supposed to handle, and providing below, resolved `.inv` format data.
+Basically it will be piped execution, kind of (draft): `./inventory-what -o >( ./inventory-where )` (TODO, provide picture with all pipes, plus bash script on filedescriptors for those who might want to intercept and modify data flow on some pipes).

 Under consideration:

 * `inventory-contents` - supporting in task of listing contents of containers, like generating lists "what is inside given box" that one can be print and sticked on a box.